-Your DTI helps lenders determine whether you’ll be able to pay back your loan on time and make your monthly payments.
-The higher your DTI, the more you may struggle to pay your monthly debts because there is less room for error in the event of an emergency or poor budgeting.
+Your DTI helps lenders determine whether you will be able to pay back your loan on time and make your monthly payments.
+The higher your DTI, the more you may struggle to pay your monthly debts because there is less room for error in an emergency or poor budgeting.
 The lower your DTI, the more lenders see you as a reliable borrower.

-Before taking out a loan, calculate your debt to income ratio, or DTI.
-That way you have an understanding of what lenders are looking at when determining how risky a borrower you are, and whether you have enough money each month to make your monthly payments.
+Before taking out a loan, calculate your debt to income ratio to understand what lenders are looking at when determining how risky a borrower you are and whether you have enough money each month to make your monthly payments.

-To calculate debt to income ratio, first add up all your monthly debt payments.
-Separately, add up your total gross income, or what you earn before taxes are taken out.
-Next, divide your debt by your gross monthly income and you’ll get your debt-to-income ratio.
+To calculate debt-to-income ratio, first add up all your monthly debt payments.
+Separately, add up your total gross income or what you earn before taxes are taken out.
+Next, divide your debt by your gross monthly income to get your debt-to-income ratio.

 - Mortgage: $1,600

 Next, you’ll want to add up your monthly gross income.
 Consider all of your income.
 When you apply for a loan, your lender will likely require documentation of your income.

 If you are a W-2 employee, documentation will likely come from your W-2 form and/or your last several pay stubs.
 If you are self-employed or have income from a side hustle, your lender will likely look at your business tax returns.
 If you have money coming in from a side hustle but don’t have a business tax return or other documentation, your lender may not allow you to use that income as part of your DTI calculation.